Marecho-Dev/manga-mood/README.md

 ## What's the purpose of this app?

-After burning through an epic manga series, the looming question for fans has always been: what’s next?
+Manga mood has been a long time want, and current passion project of mine.
+Remember those days when burning through an epic manga series, the looming question for me and fans alike has always been: what’s next?
 The old-school method?
 Hitting up forums like MAL and scrolling through endless fan suggestions.
 But honestly, that's a shot in the dark.

 Take "Berserk" as a case in point.
 Some dig it for its art, others for its admirable character development, and some just can't get enough of the hyper-violent action scenes.
 Now, imagine going to MAL and seeing "Claymore" recommended just because both have "action-packed sword fights."
 Feels off, right?